 Next, the cyber attackers try the same email address and password combination for every site they can think of.
 They try email, the company portals, social media, airline, e-commerce, and financial sites.
 If they successfully log in, then they extract the maximum value that they can from these sites at the employee’s expense.

 Soon enough the person’s entire digital identity has been compromised!
 Reusing the same password is dangerous, for the individual and the company.
 Don’t reuse passwords.

 Store passwords in a contact, notes application or Excel

 If people in your organization store passwords in the contacts or notes application or Excel then congratulations, your organization is using a password manager!
 Here is the bad news… You are using a really bad password manager.
-The passwords are note encrypted.
-You are storing your most confidential information in something that it was not designed for.
+Your business’ passwords are not encrypted.
+You are storing your business’ most confidential information in something that it was not designed for.
 This data may be replicated all over.
-If a bad guy were able to compromise this application then they would have access to all of your passwords.
+If an attacker were able to compromise this application then they would have access to all of your organization’s passwords.

 If you stored passwords in another application, then you have already made the leap that you need a password manager.
 Now the next step is to use an application that is designed for the task.

 Should you put all your password eggs in one password manager basket?